Martin-Gleiss/smartvisu/lib/widget_assistant/README.md

 <a name="ChangeLog"/></a>
 ## Change-Log

+#### 2021.01.18 - Version 1.1.0
+- changed handling for "render in new window" - if there is no Window a new one will be opened, else the opened window would be refreshed, also if there is a twig error
+- more fixings for "nasty", "nested" widgets
+- changed Hot-Keys

 #### 2020.11.08 - Version 1.0.0
 - added support for multi-widget creation (widgets have to be separated by <strong>&lt;br&gt;</strong>-TAG)
 - fixed problem for "nasty", "nested" widgets